 - Foot-pounds: 25.81 ft-lb

 These torque specs may vary between models.
-We recommended that you verify the correct torque specs by calling your Mercedes-Benz dealer.
+We recommend you verify the correct torque specs by calling your Mercedes-Benz dealer.

-- It is recommended (not required) to change the tensioner at the same time you change the idler pulley.
+- It is recommended (not required) to change the tensioner while you change the idler pulley.

 - If your vehicle has a viscous fan, it may need to be removed to access the idler pulley.
 Common on pre-2000 models.